A-Archives-and-Forks/go-spoof/README.md

 ```

-After running, cd into the src directory.
+For NON-Docker, After running iptable rules, cd into the src directory.

 ```bash
 cd cmd/gospoof